belhassen07/abracodeabra/_posts/developer_tools/plugins/2017-07-28-Why we shouldn't use jQuery anymore.markdown

 layout: post
 permalink: /javascript/WhyweshouldntusejQueryanymore
 category: plugins
-post_description: "Eminem said about a developer who uses jQuery :There's vomit on his sweater already, mom's spaghetti You don't need Eminem to say that about you right? "
+description: "Eminem said about a developer who uses jQuery :There's vomit on his sweater already, mom's spaghetti You don't need Eminem to say that about you right? "
 authorImage: /images/belhassen.jpg
 ---